nosqlbench/nosqlbench-docs/site/content/reference/advanced_metrics.md

 ## Metrics via Graphite

 If you like to have all of your testing data in one place, then you may be interested in reporting your measurements to a monitoring system.
-For this, nosqlbench includes a [Metrics Library](https://github.com/dropwizard/metrics).
+For this, NoSQLBench includes a [Metrics Library](https://github.com/dropwizard/metrics).
 Graphite reporting is baked in as the default reporter.